We lead a determined

 Maggie Morrison

-She is passionate about building capacities for resilience within local food systems, which she studied in her undergraduate honours thesis.
+Maggie is passionate about building capacities for resilience within local food systems, which she studied in her undergraduate honours thesis.
 Before joining the Concordia Food Coalition, she worked as a coordinator for a Halifax-based Farmers’ Market Cooperative and as teaching assistant for Dalhousie’s College of Sustainability.

 The Board